bbarni2020/Webguesser/README.md

 ## License

-I used AI for comment and README English grammar correction.
+I used AI for comment and README English grammar correction and I use AI to clean up and format my code for better readability.
 This project is licensed under special license.
 For more details, see the LICENSE file.

 ---